-Today, Janet, Brian, Caroline, and Vivienne are in Manger Square, in the center of Bethlehem, the biblical town.
-Here, in the Church of the Nativity, in the Grotto where tradition says Jesus was born, they are celebrating the ancient Nativity birth narrative in lessons, carols, theatrical enactments, and liturgical services.
+Janet, Brian, Caroline, and Vivienne Reed are in Manger Square, in the center of Bethlehem.
+Here, in the Church of the Nativity, in the Grotto where tradition says Jesus was born, they are celebrating the ancient birth narrative in lessons, carols, theatrical enactments, and liturgical services.

-This evening, they rode an armored bus from the Anglican Church in Jerusalem to cross through the large IDF (Israel Defense Forces) checkpoint to Bethlehem, a short though security-conscious journey that the Reeds initially hesitated to make.
+The Reeds rode an armored bus from the Anglican Church in Jerusalem to cross through the large Israel Defense Forces (IDF) checkpoint to Bethlehem, a short though security-conscious journey that they hesitated to make.

 Their hesitation?
 In May 2002, Israeli-Palestinian fighting erupted when Islamist terrorists seized the Church of the Nativity, holding hostage dozens of Christian nuns, priests, monks, and pilgrims for weeks, and desecrating their holy site.
-For this and other reasons, many Western governments still warn against nonessential travel to Bethlehem.
-Yet new peace talks among the fighting parties encouraged my pals to join today's flow of pilgrims, tourists, families, and clusters of friends.
+For this and other reasons, many Western governments warned against nonessential travel to Bethlehem.
+Yet new peace talks among the fighting parties encouraged my friends to join today's flow of pilgrims, tourists, families, and clusters of friends.

 Aviah, my cousin who recently completed three years' service in the IDF elite Paratroopers Brigade, relayed this message to the Reeds when I called him to inquire on safety conditions: